 On our way back to Kenya, we stop by the country’s 5th biggest city, Eldoret.
-The presiding geographical characteristic of this area remains the Great Rift Valley and the altitude of Eldoret varies from 2,100 to 2,700 metres above sea level.
+The main geographical characteristic of this area is the Great Rift Valley and the altitude at Eldoret varies from 2,100 metres above sea level.

 Eldoret is a Kenyan town established by Afrikaners in 1910.
 The town was initially known to the locals as 64 or Sisibo due to it being set up at the 64th mile post on the wagon course from Londiani.
-In the year 1908, the entire region of Eldoret was inhabited by Afrikaans speaking South Africans who journeyed there from Nakuru following a trek from South Africa by sea and by rail from Mombasa.
-Shortly after more settlers and traders of European and Asian descent started to arrive.
+In the year 1908, Afrikaans speaking South Africans who journeyed there from Nakuru following a trek from South Africa by sea and by rail from Mombasa settled in Eldoret.
+Briefly following this, further settlers and traders of European and Asian descent started to arrive.
 When the governor chose to set up an administrative centre in 1912, the town became officially known as ‘Eldoret’.

 Accommodation: Camp: Naiberi River Camp